Open Access Dissertation

 The main findings from this study showed how Andy's program and approach to teaching were driven by a desire and effort to decrease the status differentials among students by building metaphorical bridges.
 Andy's adventure physical education class created social status differentials that boys described as flattened which resulted in positive feelings about physical activity in their lives inside and outside of physical education.

-Tischler, Amy, "Boys' masculinities in three adventure physical education classes" (2012).
+Tischler, Amy, "Boys' masculinities in three adventure physical education classes" (2011).
 Wayne State University Dissertations.
-Paper 419.
+419.